Noise Levels in Del Cerro, San Diego, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern Del Cerro sounds about 268% louder than Northern Del Cerro to the human ear, a 18.8 dBA gap.
+To the human ear, noise in southwestern Del Cerro sounds about 300% louder than in northwestern Del Cerro, a 20.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-8 do you need to be?